Population density

 Population density (in agriculture: standing stock or plant density) is a measurement of population per unit land area.
 It is mostly applied to humans, but sometimes to other living organisms too.
 It is a key geographical term.
-In simple terms, population density refers to the number of people living in an area per square kilometre, or other unit of land area.

 Biological population densities

 Population density is population divided by total land area, sometimes including seas and oceans, as appropriate.

 Low densities may cause an extinction vortex and further reduce fertility.
 This is called the Allee effect after the scientist who identified it.
 Examples of the causes of reduced fertility in low population densities are: